 The matric exam results also do not take into account the large numbers of school pupils who drop out long before their final year.

-For every 100 pupils that started school in 2003, only 49 made it to matric in 2014, 37 passed and 14 qualified to go to university.
-Between Grade 10 and the final matric exams 500,000 pupils dropped out of the system.
+For every 100 pupils that started school in 2005, only 56 made it to matric in 2016, 37 passed and 14 qualified to go to university.
+Between Grade 10 and the final matric exams, nearly 500,000 pupils dropped out of the system.

 World Economic Forum Global Competitiveness Report